 Even if the Dutch provinces are unfamiliar to you, you will definitely have heard of North Holland (Noord Holland in Dutch).
 This Dutch province is home to Amsterdam and Haarlem, and other lesser-known gems like Alkmaar and the Kennemerland National park.
-The area is rich in museums, art galleries and striking architecture, and is also an area of scenic beauty and rural tranquility.
+The area is rich in museums, art galleries and striking architecture.
+It is also an area of scenic beauty and rural tranquility.
 In fact, at times you might feel as if you’ve stepped into an old Dutch Masters’ painting.
-Traditional houses with little bridges over streams separating them from the road, windmills and spotted cows are set against the backdrop of green pastures and rolling clouds.
+Traditional houses with little bridges over streams separate them from the road.
+And windmills and spotted cows are set against the backdrop of green pastures and rolling clouds.
 Whether you choose for the hustle and bustle of the city, spectacularly wide beaches or rural pastures, there’s something for everyone in North Holland.

 Discover North Holland’s Century-old Cities